 Reference to the GDC “Outcomes and Appeals list” which gives details of the outcomes of FtP hearings (although does not give information about matters concluded before reaching the stage of a hearing) tends to bear this out.
 It is apparent that the problem is not restricted to dentists, but also other dental care professionals, including hygienists, dental nurses and quite markedly, dental technicians, who do not seem to make up a very great proportion of those FtP hearings reported but for some reason often appear either to be unrepresented at FtP hearings or fail to attend at all.

-Read my recent research article on the published outcome of Dental Technician FTP hearings during 2019 here:
+Read my recent article on the published outcome of Dental Technician FTP hearings during 2019 here:

-This latest information follows a Freedom of Information request by Medical Protection to the General Medical Council reported towards the end of 2018, which confirmed a similar effect of professional legal representation at Medical Practitioners Tribunal Service hearings and also Interim Order Tribunals.
+The information followed a Freedom of Information request by Medical Protection to the General Medical Council, reported towards the end of 2018, which confirmed a similar effect of professional legal representation at Medical Practitioners Tribunal Service hearings and also Interim Order Tribunals.
 Unrepresented GPs appear to fare particularly badly.
 It therefore appears that it is important for GPs to continue to have membership of a medical defence organisation, even after introduction of the new Clinical Negligence Scheme for General Practice which will only cover GPs for NHS- contracted primary medical services and not any private work or matters brought before the regulator.

 I am a Public Access qualified barrister.
 I am also a registered Specialist in Restorative Dentistry and I have extensive experience in general and hospital dental practice as well as giving evidence at FtP hearings.